facts about medici family

 They were key supporters of art and architecture, which helped lead to the Renaissance.

-Their influence also extended to religion, with several family members becoming popes—proof of their reach and power.
+Their influence also extended to religion, with several family members becoming popes—a testament to their reach and power.

 Why were the Medicis hated?

-Some people hated the Medici family because of their wealth, power, and control over politics.
+Some people disliked the Medici family due to their wealth, power, and influence over politics.

 Others viewed them as corrupt because they combined business and government for their benefit.

-Their rivals often saw them as outsiders, even though they helped the city.
+Their rivals often viewed them as outsiders, despite their contributions to the city.

 What is Medici best known for?